AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 | 6 | When set, data is provided in fixed-point format, otherwise it is IEEE-754 floating point |
 | 7 | When set, data is presented as 16-bit values, otherwise they are 32-bit values |

 The fixed-point format supported by this command essentially means that values sent will be interpreted as a binary number with a "binary point".
 The binary point starts out to the right of the right-most bit of the value (the least significant bit), meaning that when a shift value of zero is used the number being sent is an integer.
 A shift of 1 will move the binary point one place to the left, effectively dividing the number by 2.
 A shift of 2 will divide the number sent by 4, and so on.

 The shift value is a 5-bit value, and its use varies depending on whether a 16-bit or a 32-bit value is being sent (i.e. if bit 7 has been set).
-When a 32-bit value is sent (bit 7 is clear), the shift is interpretted as a 5-bit unsigned integer, i.e. it has the range of 0-31.
+When a 32-bit value is sent (bit 7 is clear), the shift is interpreted as a 5-bit unsigned integer, i.e. it has the range of 0-31.
 For 16-bit values, the 5-bit shift is a signed integer, giving a range of -16 to +15.
 This allows for a negative shift to be applied to 16-bit values, meaning the number sent will be multiplied by 2 when a shift of -1 is given, by 4 for a shift of -2, and so on.

 As can be seen, the API also supports sending IEEE-754 floating point values.
 These can be sent either as single-precision values (using 32-bits), or as half-precision values (in 16-bits).
 The "shift" bits in the format byte will be ignored when sending floating-point values.
 A format value of `0` therefore indicates that values will be sent as 32-bit single-precision IEEE-754 floating point values, and a format value of `&80` indicates values will be sent as 16-bit half-precision IEEE-754 values.